Cessna O-1 Bird Dog: Civilian use

-Many former USAF and former CAP O-1 and L-19 aircraft were sold to private owners as recreational aircraft.
-In contrast, others went to museums where they are usually displayed in their military combat markings.
-Others found their way to glider clubs in the U.S. as a reliable and robust vehicle to tow gliders into the air.
+Many former USAF and former CAP O-1 and L-19 aircraft were sold to private owners as recreational aircraft, and others went to glider clubs in the U.S. as a reliable and robust vehicle to tow gliders into the air.
 As with most aircraft used for glider towing, the aircraft has also been outfitted with mirrors mounted to the struts.
+Others went to museums, where they are usually displayed in their military combat markings.

 In Canada, the Royal Canadian Air Cadets use former CAF L-19 aircraft equipped with a towing rig to tow their Schweizer 2-33A gliders for the Air Cadet gliding program.
 These particular L-19 variants are used in the Atlantic, Eastern, and Pacific regions.
 They have been modified for noise reduction using a smaller-diameter, four-blade Hoffman composite propeller in all regions except the Pacific Region and exhaust modification.
 The fuel delivery system has also been modified from the original design, placing the fuel selector valve closer to the pilot.
 The L-19/O-1 is a popular warbird with private pilots.

 In the U.S., the Franconia Soaring Association in Franconia, N.H., uses an O-1, tail number N4796G, to tow its gliders, including Schweizer SGS 1-26 gliders and Grob G103 Twin Astir and Pilatus B4-PC11 sailplanes, as of July 2012.

-As of June 2009, more than 330 were registered with the Federal Aviation Administration.
+As of June 2009, more than 330 were registered with the US Federal Aviation Administration.
 Others are owned and operated outside the U.S. by individuals and flying organizations.